-If you are not able to repair or replace your covered damaged property for the amount in TWIA’s claim assessment, you may be entitled to supplemental (additional) claim payments.
+If you are unable to have repair or replacement work performed for the amount that TWIA has estimated, you may be entitled to supplemental (additional) claim payments.
 There are deadlines that apply to requesting supplemental payments.
 Please read your policy and claim letters and discuss with TWIA any deadlines that may apply to you.

 How to Request a Supplemental Payment